Ludwigsburg: Education

 In 1966, the Ludwigsburg University of Education (Pädagogische Hochschule) a teacher training college, and the Staatliche Sportschule Ludwigsburg (State Sports School) were opened.

 Further universities based in Ludwigsburg are the Ludwigsburg University of Applied Sciences (Hochschule für öffentliche Verwaltung und Finanzen Ludwigsburg), a public institution for the training of higher-level Civil Servants), and the Ludwigsburg Evangelical University for Social Works, Church Social Works and Religious Teaching (Evangelische Hochschule Ludwigsburg (Hochschule für Soziale Arbeit, Religionspädagogik und Diakonie)).

 In 1991, a national film school, Film Academy Baden-Württemberg (Filmakademie Baden-Württemberg) was established in Ludwigsburg, which has won several national and international awards and is regarded as one of the best film schools in the world.

 Since 2007, there is also the Academy of Performing Arts Baden-Wuerttemberg (Akademie für Darstellende Kunst Baden-Württemberg).

 Ludwigsburg has eight secondary schools of various types and four vocational schools.
-There ere are also four special schools and seventeen primary schools.
+There are also four special schools and seventeen primary schools.
 An adult high school and the city library are located at the cultural center behind the city hall.

+Transport

+The city is served by Stuttgart Airport, which is located 40 km south from the city centre.

 Sports

 Ludwigsburg has seven teams in the top level of professional sports.
 They are MHP Riesen Ludwigsburg (Basketball), both formations A and B of the dance team (1.
-Tanzclub Ludwigsburg), the Latin-formation (TSC Ludwigsburg), the Hockey-Club Ludwigsburg 1912 e.
-V., Svl08 (Water-polo) and the riflery team of Ludwigsburg.
-Additionally there are numerous amateur clubs for various sports.
+Tanzclub Ludwigsburg), the Latin formation (TSC Ludwigsburg), the Hockey-Club Ludwigsburg 1912 e.V., Svl08 (water polo) and the Ludwigsburg riflery team.
+Additionally, there are numerous amateur clubs for various sports.